Best credit cards for overseas travel

 Pros

 • Widely accepted – in Australia, most credit cards are issued by Visa, Mastercard or American Express.
-That means you can use your travel credit card wherever that payment network is accepted overseas.
+This means you can use your travel credit card wherever that payment network is accepted overseas.

-• Extra features – depending on your credit card, you may be able to get extra features like travel insurance, airport lounge access, reward points and frequent flyer points.
+• Extra features – depending on your credit card, you may be able to get extra features like complimentary travel insurance, airport lounge access, reward and frequent flyer points.

-• More flexible budget – as you have access to a line of credit, you may be able to travel with a more flexible budget and cover any unexpected expenses that crop up.
+• More flexible budget – as you have access to a line of credit, you may be able to travel with a more flexible budget and cover any unexpected expenses that arise.

 Cons

-• Fees – you may be charged fees including annual fees, currency conversion fees, overseas ATM fees and cash advance fees.
+• Fees – you may be charged fees including annual, currency conversion, overseas ATM and cash advance fees.

 • Interest – if you don’t repay your credit card balance in full by the due date, you will generally be charged interest.